PhillHenry/TheBigDataSpace/hugo/content/posts/data_locality.md

 Note there are kernel calls in setting up the memory mapping but after that, there is nothing as we read the entire file.

 So, why have many architects largely abandoned data locality?
 It's generally a matter of economics as the people at MinIO point out [here](https://min.io/solutions/hdfs-migration).
-If your data is not homogenous, you might be paying for, say, 32 CPUs on a node that's just being used for storage.
+If your data is not homogeneous, you might be paying for, say, 32 CPUs on a node that's just being used for storage.
 An example might be that you have a cluster with 10 years of data but you mainly use that last two years.
 If the data for the first eight years is living on expensive hardware and rarely accessed, that could be a waste of money.

 So, should you use data locality today?
 The answer, as ever, is "it depends".